lombardpress/lombardpress-schema/docs/1.0/critical/index.md

 1. It **MUST** have `lem`.
 2. The `lem` **MAY** be empty.
   * In this case, an editor may not want to include the `correction-addition` in the critical text, but still indicate that the correction has been made in a witness.
 This is an instance where the `correction-addition` is also taking on the form parallel to that of a `variation-present`.
+In such a case the additional `varation-present` type can be inferred from the empty lemma.
 3. The `rdg` **SHOULD** have `@type="correction-addition"`.
 4. The `rdg` **MUST** contain an `add` element.
 5. The `rdg` **MUST NOT** contain any content outside of the `add` element.